awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 You can use the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API action to view a list of all parameters in a path that are assigned a specific label\.

-Execute the following command to view a list of parameters in a path that are assigned a specific label\.
+Run the following command to view a list of parameters in a path that are assigned a specific label\.

 ```
 aws ssm get-parameters-by-path --path parameter_path --parameter-filters Key=Label,Values=label_name,Option=Equals --max-results a_number --with-decryption --recursive